novant-io/novant-skyspark/spec/spec.md

        - `none`: do not automatically keep this device synced
        - `daily`: sync data daily

+## ProjActor

+Enabling `novantExt` will start a project-wide `ProjActor` instance to manage running background work for all conns in a project.

 ## Sync Design

 The SkySpark connector framework provides an API for doing his syncs, however